-Reference works - encyclopedias, historical dictionaries, atlases, handbooks, etc. - are often a good place to begin the research process.
+Reference works - encyclopedias, bibliographies, historical dictionaries, atlases, handbooks, etc. - are often a good place to begin the research process.

 Encyclopedia of Western Colonialism since 1450 - comprehensive and provides the historical, geographical and political context needed to understand world roles today; The entries are written by experts in the field and their bibliographies include the most well-known titles on the subject.
 International contributors present a global perspective in a clear, focused manner.
 More than 400 A-Z articles in about 1,500 pages.
 Article-specific bibliographies suggest additional reading and further research.
 Topic-specific and general bibliographies point users to recent books and journal articles. eBook

 The Oxford Encyclopedia of the Modern World - provides information about major world developments from 1750 to the present, with close attention to social, economic, cultural, and political topics.
 Contains articles on world events; countries; organizations; regions; ethnic groups; and themes such as social history, demography, family life, politics, economics, religion, thought, education, science and technology, and culture. containing over 2,000 A-Z entries, the Encyclopedia benefits from the vast outpouring of work on world history in the modern period and on related area-studies.
 Informative articles by an array of leading scholars offer an unprecedented breadth of information relating to the modern world.
 Each article includes an up-to-date bibliography to help interested readers take their research further. eBook